parsecsv/csv-spec/README.md

       [" xxx", " yyy  ", "zzz "] ]
     ```

-7. Fields containing line breaks, double quotes, or the delimiter character
+7. Fields containing line breaks (CRLF, LF, or CR), double quotes, or the
-    (normally a comma) must be enclosed in double-quotes.
+    delimiter character (normally a comma) must be enclosed in double-quotes.

     CSV: